tobi-spec/Machine-Learning/README.md

 ## Time Series

-### Linear Regression
+### Regression

+#### Ice cream revenue
+This is used for a simple regression to predict revenue of a ice cream truck for a certain temperature.
 Most basic implementation of a neuronal network - a linear equation.
-This is used for a simple regression to predict revenue of a ice cream truck for a certain temperature

 ### Univariat Time Series Forecast
 Forecasting of a time series model with one attribute.
 The data comes from the airline passengers dataset.
 Aim is to predict